 Tuition and other fees are authorized and updated periodically by the Board of Regents of the University System of Georgia and are payable and due at the time of registration each term.
 Registration is finalized and complete when all tuition and fees are paid for the specific term, including parts of term within the full term.
 Payment of fees may not be deferred.
 Failure to pay for any class during any term or part of term could result in cancellation of all classes.
-Payment by cash, check, in-person or online by credit card or electronic check and/or pre-approved financial aid is accepted.
+Payment may be made in-person, by cash or check, or online by credit card or electronic check and/or pre-approved financial aid is accepted.
 For all online payments, please visit www.highlands.edu.
 Students who have financial aid will have their aid applied directly to their student account.
 This will be done periodically throughout the term as student's aid is approved and as verification of attendance is completed.